 I want to bring you up to speed if you're just joining us.

-Um I mean, from the very beginning, the president just went right at uh all of the latest developments.
+I mean, from the very beginning, the president just went right at all of the latest developments.

-Uh the president went into great detail on the progress of vaccines and therapeutics and the developments there, uh specifically singling out remdisivere, which we have talked at length about how fatality rates are fallen.
+The President went into great detail on the progress of vaccines and therapeutics and the developments there, specifically singling out remdisivir, which we have talked at length about, how fatality rates have fallen.

-Uh something that Dr. Oz and I always pointed out in the middle of this is yes, it's not if it comes back, it's it's when and it's come back.
+Something that Dr. Oz and I always pointed out in the middle of this is, yes, it's not if it comes back, it's when and it's come back.

-Not the death toll, not the death rate, but contracting uh COVID-19.
+Not the death toll, not the death rate, but contracting COVID-19.

-Uh the push towards the quicker, the faster test to help reopening, that is the specific test that we have talked at length also about, uh, which is you know, in five minutes you get a result, you're negative.
+The push towards the quicker, the faster test to help reopening, that is the specific test that we have talked at length also about, which is, you know, in five minutes you get a result, you're negative.

-Uh he talked about logistically when a vaccine is available, that they have our military on the on the ready on the to go, uh, in terms of getting the vaccine as quickly as possible to every American.
+i'm sorry trials for both of them uh he talked about logistically when a vaccine is available that they have our military on the on the ready on the to go uh in terms of getting the vaccine as quickly as possible to every american member moderna mentioned that they'd have hundreds of millions of doses of vaccine this year uh uh When exactly?

-Well, they start in let's see, five days, their final uh trials uh as it relates to their vaccine.
+Well, they start in, let's see, five days, their final trials as it relates to their vaccine.

 We also talked with Dr. Oz about the Oxford vaccine.